wavefrontHQ/docs/pages/doc/glossary.md

 <tr>
 <td>&nbsp;</td>
 <td markdown="span">Query</td>
 <td markdown="span">Queries are requests that you submit to find and visualize data.
-A query consists of expressions built from the [Wavefront Query Language](query_language_reference.html).
+A query consists of expressions built from the [Wavefront Query Language (WQL)](query_language_reference.html).
 You can compose queries with the [Chart Builder](chart_builder.html) UI, or you can write queries directly in [Query Editor](query_editor.html).
 Queries let you retrieve and transform ingested data, as well as create and display synthetic data for the duration of the query.</td>
 </tr>
 <tr>
 <td><strong><big>R</big></strong></td>